iwalton3/swapi-vanilla-dx/README.md

-# Zero-Dependency Vanilla JavaScript Framework
+# VDX - Vanilla Developer Experience

+**vdx-web** (core framework) + **vdx-ui** (component library)

-**EXPERIMENTAL** - A web framework as close to modern frameworks as possible, but with **ZERO npm dependencies**.
+A web framework as close to modern frameworks as possible, but with **ZERO npm dependencies**.
 In the age of code rot, supply chain vulnerabilities, and dependency chains too big to review, this project explores another path.

 ## What Makes This Special